emle2899/Capstone1-Exoplanets/README.md

 |Positive|159 |58   |
 |Negative|30  |3    |

-The precision and recall are also good.
-The recall is especially high, which matched my sensitivity goal.
+The precision and recall were also good.
+The recall was especially high, indicating that the model successfully minimized the number of false negatives.

 #### Future Work
 For future modeling of this dataset, I would want to focus on a multinomial logistic regression to predict  confirmed exoplanets as well as the candidates and false positives.
 I would also want to model additional types of false positive parameters included in the dataset.
 My final goal would be predicting earth-like exoplanets that could potentially sustain life.